mysterious-ranger301/SPL_for_linux/README.md

 # SPL_for_linux
-Linux version for SPL.
-Command line functions will be commented, so just uncomment and replace them with the appropriate functions.
+Working SPL version for Linux!
+Additional module required: "os" and "subprocess" How to use in original SPL (see github.com/mysterious-ranger301/SPL) This is version 1.1.3
-This is version 1.0.4
+Older versions in "old" branch